Elements-Agency/benjaminjyoung/content/news/2026-06-02/index.md

     {{< img col="12" src="barberton.jpg" alt="Magic City Arts and Music Festival" title="Magic City Arts and Music Festival" >}}
 {{< row-end >}}

-I will be (slowly) live painting at the Magic City Arts and Music Festival this year, June 13th.
-I have my french easel, tent, and some of my artworks ready to take with me.
-If you're near Barberton Ohio, stop by!
+On June 13th, I will be participating in the [Magic City Arts & Music Festival](https://www.facebook.com/events/1662499148057649) in Barberton, Ohio.

+I'll be doing some live painting (albeit at a slower pace than others), and I'll have several original works and reproductions available to view.

+If you're nearby, I'd love to meet you.

 {{< button href="https://www.facebook.com/events/1662499148057649" text="Learn More" >}}